destern-wa/DDA-CarRentalSystem/README.md

-# Open source vehicle rental system application
+# Open source vehicle rental system application with database
-This is a prototype for assignment 2 of the Open Source and Testing course.
-It is based on the starter code provided at [NMTafeOpenSource/Assignment2-OSStarterCode](https://github.com/NMTafeOpenSource/Assignment2-OSStarterCode)
+This is a prototype for assignment 2 of the Data Driven Applications course.
+It is based on the prototype code from [Assignment2-OSStarterCode](https://github.com/destern-wa/Assignment2-OSStarterCode) (originally forked from [NMTafeOpenSource/Assignment2-OSStarterCode](https://github.com/NMTafeOpenSource/Assignment2-OSStarterCode))

 ## Features and limitations
 This prototype proveds a GUI interface for a car rental management system.
 It is coded in C# using the MVVM pattern.
 See the wiki for features and limitations/assumptions.